gshipley/enterprise_training/AdminTraining.md

 ###**.git directory**

-If you are not familiar with the git revision control system, this is the location all information about the git repositories that you will be interacting with.
+If you are not familiar with the git revision control system, this is where information about the git repositories that you will be interacting with is stored.
 For instance, to list all of the repositories that you are currently setup to use for this project, issue the following command:

 	$ cat .git/config